Effective performance is preceded by painstaking preparation.

 This will help you spend less time during the week on meals so you can spend more time doing things you actually want to be doing.
 I know a lot of people who use and love the $5 Meal Plan.

-- Download time-saving apps or task management apps.
-A couple apps I use and love are: 1) Evernote, 2) Trello, 3) Day One Journal, 4) Reminders (on the iPhone), and 5) Wunderlist.
+20. Download time-saving apps or task management apps.
+A couple of apps I use and love are: 1) Evernote, 2) Trello, 3) Day One Journal, 4) Reminders (on the iPhone), and 5) Wunderlist.

 21. Educate yourself on productivity.
 Read books and listen to podcasts.
 You have to focus on learning how to be more productive to continue to grow and make it happen.

 A Final Note!

 These tips for how to be more productive will help you increase your productivity if you actually do them.
-I’ve also created a free training on 7 Tools To Manage Your Anxiety that can help you change your thoughts into helping you become more productive.
+I’ve also created a free training on 3 Steps To Reduce Anxiety For Moms that can help you change your thoughts into helping you become more productive.

 They work for me, and over time, have compounded to turn me into somewhat of a productivity machine, ha. 🙂

 Cheers to getting more of the right things done!